domogik/domogik/domogik/README.txt

 * Create tables for the app
 	# Go to the 'domogik' directory
 	python manage.py syncdb
+	# Enter a username / password (this is for the admin part of Django [not the Domogik one])

 * Initialize the app
 	* Point your browser to : http://localhost:8000/domogik/admin